Inside The Capitol Riot: What The Parler Videos Reveal

-Category: World Politics Hits: 5ProPublica is a Pulitzer Prize-winning investigative newsroom.
+Category: World Politics Hits: 6ProPublica is a Pulitzer Prize-winning investigative newsroom.
 Sign up for The Big Story newsletter to receive stories like this one in your inbox.
 The man’s smartphone camera pans the crowd on the east side of the U.S. Capitol.
 It’s smaller than what had amassed on the west side, but still an impressive sight.
 As he pans from atop the steps, he gives a front-line dispatch at 2:10 p.m., an hour after President Donald Trump had finished his remarks goading on the thousands of supporters who had come to Washington to protest the official certification of his electoral defeat.
 “The cops were shooting us for a while, then they stopped,” the man says, referring to an earlier series of flash-bang grenades.
 “We’re up on the Capitol.
 I think they’re going to breach the doors.
 It’s getting serious.
 Someone’s going to die today.
 It’s not good at all.”
 He was right.
 Someone did die during the assault on the Capitol — not just one but five people, not counting the Capitol Police officer who took his own life three days later.
 And no, it was not good at all.
 It was an ignominious catastrophe the likes of which the country had never seen before.

 Read more https://crooksandliars.com/2021/01/inside-capitol-riot-what-parler-videos